For residents outside of Quebec, view our national edition1

 Wealth Transfer Strategy 6

-Each year in Canada, billions of assets are transferred at death.
+Each year, in Canada, billions of assets are transferred at death.
 If you intend to transfer all or part of your assets to your heirs, you want to make sure that it goes to the people you selected and in the manner you intended.
 Unfortunately, wealth transfer doesn’t always go as planned.
-Outlined below are some common mistakes that can occur when trying to transfer wealth.
+This article outlines some common mistakes that can occur when trying to transfer wealth.

-For more information on wills, see “Wills 101” (Wealth Transfer Strategy #5).
+For more information on wills, see “Wills 101" (Quebec edition).

 Will drafting errors